Visitor guidelines on cannabis

 - On the path: Not allowed

-- In public places (including Day Use Areas): Allowed
+- In public places (including Day Use Areas): Not allowed

 - In a lock: Not allowed